-Over twenty plus years as a working Artists, I am often interested in archetypes and paradoxes.
-As a choreographer, I tackle the essence of movement as metaphor or analogy.
-I strive to convey a world that is derivative from everyday life, but the dances I make do address aspects of fantasy, imagination, and memory within the context of contemporary life.
+Over twenty-plus years as a working Artists.
+I am often interested in archetypes and paradoxes.
+As a choreographer, I tackle the essence of movement as a metaphor or analogy.
+I strive to convey aspects of fantasy, imagination, and memory within the context of contemporary life.

-To create my work, I draw on knowledge of contemporary and historical artistic, biographical, and literary sources.
-Intrigued by a wide range of methodologies by employ multiple strategies of investigation in my choreography, occasionally creating ambiguous juxtapositions and new, unfamiliar languages.
+To create my work, I draw on knowledge of contemporary and historical-artistic, biographical, and literary sources.
+Intrigued methodologies in my choreography create ambiguous juxtapositions and new, unfamiliar languages.

-Germaul Barnes is a choreographer, director, master educator, scholar, and designer with a multifaceted career spanning more than thirty years in contemporary dance.
+Germaul Barnes is a choreographer, master educator, and scholar with a multifaceted career in contemporary and musical theater dance.
 Global in vision and influence, he is known for a bold, urgent, energetic movement style, steeped in spirituality and optimism.
-His work regularly reflects his in-depth knowledge of and interest in anthropology, dance of the African Diaspora, musicality, and social justice.
+His work regularly reflects his in-depth knowledge of and interest in anthropology, the dance of the African Diaspora, musicality, and social justice.
 His latest commission – “In the Folds” for Alabama Ballet, which premiered in April of 2019.

 Barnes is a BESSIE Award-winning former dancer and current répétiteur for the Bill T. Jones/Arnie Zane Company.
 He is currently a dance instructor at the Alabama School of Fine Arts, curator for Contemporary Improvisation for Black Men, choreographer adviser for Dance of the African Diaspora-One Dance UK and Movement Research, and board member for the International Association Blacks in Dance/Next Generation.